-Anatoly Kurmanaev graduated from News Associates and ioined international news agency Bloomberg before working as a foreign correspondent at The Wall Street Journal.
-He now works at The New York Times Caracas.
+Anatoly Kurmanaev graduated from News Associates and joined international news agency Bloomberg before working as a foreign correspondent at The Wall Street Journal.
+He now works at The New York Times in Mexico City.

-"Studying at News Associates gave me the confidence to dive into journalism and try making a living out of it," he said.
+"Studying at News Associates gave me the confidence to dive into journalism and try making a living out of it." he said.